wurmlab/SBC361-programming-in-R/practical1.md

 ### Scalars and vectors
 Objects can be of different types.
 So far, we have looked at scalar objects, which contain a single variable (e.g. `x <- 3`).
 Another very common type of object is the *vector*, which is an object containing several elements:
 ```
-numeric_vec   <- c(1, 1, 2, 3, 5, 8)
+numeric_vec   <- c(1, 1, 2, 3, 5, 8)   # c is a function for combining values into a vector or list.
 seq_vec1      <- 5:10
-seq_vec2      <- seq(0, 10, 0.25)
+seq_vec2      <- seq(from = 0, to = 10, by = 0.25)
-rep_vec       <- rep(2, 12)
+rep_vec       <- rep(x = 2, times = 12)
 character_vec <- c("How", "Now", "Brown", "Cow")
 logical_vec   <- c(TRUE, TRUE, FALSE, TRUE, TRUE, FALSE)
 ```
-As you know by now, R is good at manipulating these vectors, with easy ways of accessing individual elements of a vector (e.g. `x[3]`) and of applying simple operations on all elements of the vector (e.g. `vec1*3` or `vec1*vec2`).
+As you know by now, R is good at manipulating these vectors, with easy ways of accessing individual elements of a vector by using scalar objects as index (e.g. `x[3]`) and of applying simple operations on all elements of the vector (e.g. `vec1*3` or `vec1*vec2`).
+You can also use vectors to access a set of elements (e.g. `x[1:5]`) or specific elements (e.g. `x[c(2, 7, 9)]`) of a vector or variable.
 Remember that, for some calculations between different vectors, the vectors need to be compatible.
 This generally means they have lengths that are multiple of each other.
 Note that in R, the first position of a vector has the index 1, unlike in some other programming languages where the first position has the index 0.

 #### Q5.
 What number would you obtain if you typed `seq_vec1[3]` in the console? (try working this out for yourself before typing it into R)